kin0330/Royal-Christmas-Speeches-Team-H/README.md

 | place | the location at which the speech was given |
 | context | additional contextual information about the speech |

-The ***enriched_corpus.csv*** incorporates all the information provided in the data.csv and metadata.csv and is further supplemented with lists of word tokens, sentence tokens and lemmas of the main text of each speech.
+The ***enriched_corpus.csv*** incorporates all the information on the cleaned sections and the metadata, and is further supplemented with lists of word tokens, sentence tokens and lemmas of the main text of each speech.
 | Columns | Descriptions |
 | ------------- | ------------- |
 | year | the year in which the speech was given |